infusion-code/angular-maps/README.md

         providers: [
             ...
             {
-                provide: MapAPILoader, deps: [], useFactory: () => {
+                provide: MapAPILoader, deps: [], useFactory: MapServiceProviderFactory
+            }
+            ...
+        ]
+    })

+    export function MapServiceProviderFactory(){
         let bc: BingMapAPILoaderConfig = new BingMapAPILoaderConfig();
         bc.apiKey ="..."; // your bing map key
-                    //bc.branch = "experimental";
+        bc.branch = "experimental";
             // to use the experimental bing brach.
 There are some bug fixes for
             // clustering in that branch you will need if you want to use
             // clustering.
     return new BingMapAPILoader(bc, new WindowRef(), new DocumentRef());
 }
-            }
-            ...
-        ]
-    })

 ```

+> Note: The provider factory is moved into an exported method to accomodate Angular 4 requirements to no have lambda functions in the provider loading.

 ## 3. Add a map, markers, infoboxes and actions to a component